ElieShalhoub/FSND-Project4/README.md

     - Parameters: userKey
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.

-Maximum guess attempts should not be exceeded.
-Also adds a task to a task queue to update the moves remaining for active games.
+  - **make_guess**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, guess
+    - Returns: GameForm with new game state.
+    - Description: Accepts a 'guess' and returns the updated state of the game.
+      Reveals the letters that users has correctly guessed one guess at a time.
+     If the user's guess causes a game to end, a corresponding Score entity will be created.
+     A score of 0 is awarded when the user fails to guess the word, and is hanged, and a score of 3 is awarded when the user manages to guess the word.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'